 - (1) Because enrolment is limited and because the study in this interpretive/creative field involves highly specialized education, applicants must demonstrate an adequate measure of musical ability.
 An audition committee considers applicants' musical background and goals as discussed during the audition which includes musical performance.
 The Department's admission recommendation to the Faculty considers the report of the audition committee as well as the results of departmentally administered aural and music rudiments examinations. - (2) Candidates should apply as early as January 1, even though applications will be received until the application deadline in §12.
-Candidates must apply to the Department of Music for an admission audition before the audition deadline in §12. - (3) Enquiries regarding artistic requirements for admission to this program should be directed to Department of Music, University of Alberta, Edmonton, Alberta T6G 2C9; telephone (780) 492-3263. - (4) Admission to the BMus programs with transfer credits from other programs and institutions requires an admission grade point average of 5.5.
+Candidates must apply to the Department of Music for an admission audition before the audition deadline in §12. - (3) Enquiries regarding artistic requirements for admission to this program should be directed to Department of Music, University of Alberta, Edmonton, Alberta T6G 2C9; telephone (780) 492-3263. - (4) Admission to the BMus programs with transfer credits from other programs and institutions requires an admission grade point average of 2.3.
 See §14.2.1.

-15.2.9 Bachelor of Music (Performance), Bachelor of Music (Composition and Theory), Bachelor of Music (Music History)
+15.2.9 Bachelor of Music (Performance), Bachelor of Music (Composition and Theory), Bachelor of Music (Music History), Bachelor of Music (World Music)

-Entrance to the Bachelor of Music (BMus) (Performance; Composition and Theory; Music History) programs normally takes place at the end of the first or second year of enrolment in the BMus program.
-An admission grade point average of 5.5 on courses previously completed (minimum \star 24) in the BMus program and the recommendation of the Department are required.
+Entrance to the Bachelor of Music (BMus) (Performance; Composition and Theory; Music History; World Music) programs normally takes place at the end of the first or second year of enrolment in the BMus program.
+An admission GPA of 2.3 on courses previously completed (minimum ★24) in the BMus program and the recommendation of the Department are required.
 Interested students must contact the Department of Music by April 1.